 Online sites and thrift stores often offer great deals, too.

-If you do purchase, select items that are NOT exclusively holiday-themed.
+If you purchase, select items that are not only holiday-themed.

 You’ll likely find lower prices.